Olive Oil: Health Benefits, Best Sources and How to Use It

 Final Thoughts

 Olive oil has been harvested for thousands of years.
 It is widely respected in nutrition circles for its health benefits, including anti-inflammatory, weight loss, cardioprotective, immune-supportive, and other health benefits.
-However, to enjoy the true benefits of olive oil, you have to be careful when buying.
+However, to enjoy the true benefits of olive oil, you have to be careful when buying it.

 Only buy high-quality extra virgin olive oil instead of cheap alternatives.
 I recommend that you follow my guide on how to buy and how to cook with extra-virgin olive oil.
 Try my favorite extra-virgin olive oil, Fresh-Pressed Olive Oil for $39 with only $1 shipping.